celery/celery/docs/userguide/tasks.rst

     :param status: Current task state.
     :param retval: Task return value/exception.
     :param task_id: Unique id of the task.
-    :param args: Original arguments for the task that failed.
+    :param args: Original arguments for the task that returned.
-    :param kwargs: Original keyword arguments for the task that failed.
+    :param kwargs: Original keyword arguments for the task that returned.

     :keyword einfo: :class:`~celery.datastructures.ExceptionInfo`
                     instance, containing the traceback (if any).